-An educator for almost two decades, Shawna has worked both as a middle school language arts teacher (6-8) as well as a literacy specialist/coach (K-6).
-For the majority of that time, she has taught in multiage classrooms and is effective at engaging learners of all ages in reading, writing, speaking, viewing, and listening experiences.
-As someone who believes in neurodiversity, she is a fierce advocate for all students–in particular, for those who may not fit the profile of a “typical” learner.
+Shawna consults across the United States and internationally with elementary, middle, and high schools.
+For the majority of her teaching career, she has taught in multi-age classrooms and is effective at engaging learners of all ages in reading, writing, speaking, viewing, and listening experiences.
+Shawna is a fierce advocate for all students–in particular, for those who may not fit the profile of a “typical” learner.